bempp/bempp-handbook/user_guide/vector_function_spaces.md

 snc_space = bempp.api.function_space(grid, "SNC", 0)
 ```

+The DOFs of RWG and SNC spaces are at the midpoints of the edges of each cell.

 ## Barycentric dual spaces
 Like the scalar DUAL spaces, BC and RBC spaces are defined on the barycentrically refined grid.
 This grid is formed by joining